 Mobile access matters increasingly as remote and hybrid work becomes standard.
 Employees should be able to:

 Consider where people spend their workday.
 If your organization lives in Microsoft Teams, an HR platform that requires constant tab-switching won't see strong adoption.
-Teamflect's Microsoft Teams integration addresses this by bringing performance management directly into the collaboration platform employees already use.
+Teamflect is a native Teams solution that addresses this by bringing performance managementdirectly into the collaboration platform employees already use.

 Test the system yourself before making decisions.
 Request trial access and have team members from different roles complete realistic tasks.
 Their feedback reveals usability issues that might not appear in scripted demos.